Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 Here are a few:

-*Clout; this is probably the most effective treatment which contains:
+*Clout; this is one of the most effective treatment blends which contains:

 4-[p-(dimethylamino)-)O-Phenylbenzylidene]-2,5-cyclohexadien-1-xylidene dimethylammonium chloride; dimethyl (2,2,2-trichloro-1-hydroxy-ehtel) phosphonate; 1,2-dimmethyl-5 nitromidazole and inert ingredients as non toxic binders.